Should you have more than one credit card? If you’ve ever spent your way into a massive pile of credit card debt, you probably know the answer: No!

 Choosing Between Cards?
 Rewards and Perks Might Make the Difference

 If you are thinking about opening a credit card account then it’s smart to think about how and where you spend your money.
-Many credit cards offer specialized rewards programs or other benefits that can be added perks to your regular spending.
-These might include cash back options for certain purchases, travel benefits, or other types of rewards.
+Many credit cards offer specialized rewards programs or other benefits that can add perks to your regular spending.
+These might include cash-back options for certain purchases, travel benefits, or other types of rewards.

 If you want to keep things simple, that’s fine too.
 Focus on the credit habits you follow, regardless of the number of cards you carry.
 Paying on time and not using too much of your credit limits have a powerful effect on credit scores.